 Kamala Harris Biography

-She grew up in central California, earned her degree at Howard University (1986) and her law degree from Hastings College of Law (1989).
+Kamala Harris grew up in central California, the child of two immigrants: a father from Jamaica and a mother from India.
+She earned her undergraduate degree at Howard University (1986) and her law degree from Hastings College of Law (1989).
 During the 1990s, she worked as a prosecutor in Alameda County and in the San Francisco District Attorney’s office.

-Kamala Harris is of Jamaican and Indian descent… She is the second black woman elected to the U.S. Senate, Carol Moseley-Braun was the first (1993-99)… Harris dated Willie Brown when he was Speaker of California’s State Assembly (she was 29 and he was 60 when they met) and a candidate for Mayor of San Francisco (1994-95)… Her first name is pronounced “comma-lah.”
+Kamala Harris was the second black woman elected to the U.S. Senate; Carol Moseley-Braun of Illinois was the first, serving from 1993-99… Kamala Harris married lawyer Douglas Emhoff in 2014; they have no children together, but Emhoff has two children from a prior marriage… Kamala Harris dated Willie Brown when he was Speaker of California’s State Assembly (she was 29 and he was 60 when they met)… Her first name is pronounced “COMMA-lah.”